 Average Market Return for the Last 20 Years

-The United States experienced some major lows and notable highs from 2000 to 2009.
+The United States experienced some major lows and notable highs during the first decade of 2000.

 In early 2000, the market was doing exceptionally well, but from late 2000 to 2002, the dot-com bust contributed to losses for three consecutive years.
 That period wasn’t helped by the aftermath of 9/11 in 2001.